 Like the first one, they had an indoor unit and an outdoor unit and wirelessly connected the two together.
 The indoor unit had a USB port for connecting to a computer and some software was supplied that worked adequately on a PC.
 As I had a Mac, that didn’t help, so I purchased Weather Snoop software which gave a more logical display, and worked well.

 Although Weather snoop was able to communicate with Wunderground, (an internet repository for weather station readings) it had to be running in the background for 24 hours per day to play a meaningful part in producing a weather record.
-I did think of buying a cheap PC for that purpose but the threat of hacking and viruses made me think again – especially since my Windows 10 computer gets hacked after its been on for about ½ hour.
-So I didn’t connect very often with Wunderground.
+I did think of buying a cheap PC for that purpose but the threat of hacking and viruses made me think again – especially since my Windows 10 computer gets an attempted hacked after its been on for as little as ½ hour.
 When the third weather station began to produce similar problems to the second one – with bits stopping and the rain gauge sticking, I decided to upgrade again.

 The Current Station.

 This time I wanted one that could communicate directly with Wunderground all by itself (via my Wifi router of course).
 There was one from the Fine Offset company – the HP1000 – and it was available on eBay but it was a bit expensive.
 It’s available in two types – one with WiFi and the other without.
 After watching the prices for about 6 months, I purchased one for less than $200.
-It was the only one below $250 until recently when another company now sells WiFi connected weather stations (even one that looks exactly the same).
+It was the only one below $250 until recently when others appeared selling WiFi connected weather stations.
 This are available for around $180.

-So now when I’m travelling, or in the toilet or bedroom I can see how much rain we have had at anytime I choose simply by looking at Wunderground.
+So, now when I’m travelling, or in the toilet or bedroom I can see how much rain we have had at anytime I choose simply by looking at Wunderground.
 I can check the temperature in my backyard from London or SanFrancisco or wherever I am if I have internet access.
-I haven’t yet got a system of switching the sprinklers on or off remotely in response to the rain or lack of it but I’m sure that is coming.
+I haven’t yet got a system of switching the sprinklers off remotely in response to the rain but I’m sure that is coming.